GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-23-pipeline_study.markdown

 # Some simulations
 I am not going to discuss how Pipeline should be practically used in depth, you can find the in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 What I am going to present to you is some simulations to better understand how the object Pipeline works, technically.
 After all, what is better than understanding code by coding? 😉

+## Data generation
+For these simulations we are going to use a simulated dataset, and our task will be binary classification.